AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/new-domain-redirecting.md

 ## Cause

-It happens when the Magento Variables are not updated after adding a new domain or the wrong [!DNL Fastly] service has been configured in the environment.
+It happens when the Variables are not updated after adding a new domain or the wrong [!DNL Fastly] service has been configured in the environment.

 ## Solution